-The mechanical layout shown below outlines the essential details needed to help ensure the correct installation of the Controller.
+The mechanical layout shown below outlines the essential details needed to help ensure correct installation and mounting.
+All measurements are shown in millimeters.

 Technical Specifications

 The following specifications are important and vital to the correct operation of this product.
 Failure to adhere to the specifications will result in any warranty or guarantee that was provided becoming null and void.